TryHardDo/TryInventories/README.md

 - __InternalRotationSettings__:
 Holds internal mode related settings.
 If __ProxyMode__ is set to `External` these settings will be ignored.
-    - __WebShareApiKey__: The WebShare API key which is used to retrieve the proxy list from aour account.
-You can find your _WebShare API key(s)_ [here](https://proxy2.webshare.io/userapi/keys) or you can make a new one if there is no existing one.
+    - __WebShareApiKey__: The WebShare API key which is used to retrieve the proxy list from your account.
+You can find your _WebShare API key(s)_ [here](https://proxy2.webshare.io/userapi/keys) or you can make a new one.
-    - __RotationThreshold__: The maximum rotate amount which is allowed per request.
-If the rotation count reache this number it returns the last response.
+    - __RotationThreshold__: The maximum proxy rotation amount allowed/request.
+If the rotation count reaches this number it returns the latest response even if it was an error.
-    - __DoScheduledPoolSync__: If it is set to true it is atomatically refreshes your pool in a set intervall!
+    - __DoScheduledPoolSync__: If it is set to true it is atomatically refreshes your pool in a constant intervall!
     - __PoolSyncInterval__: The syncronization interval in minutes!

 - __AutoRotatedProxySettings__: Holds the external related proxy settings.
 If __ProxyMode__ is set to `Internal` these settings will be ignored.